 - Place around 1 tablespoon of the filling in the center of the wrapper and seal the bun completely.
-Adjust the amount of filling accordingly if you are quite confident about your assembling skill.
+You can adjust the amount of filling accordingly if you are quite confident about your assembly skills.

-- Pour some cold water in wok and set up the steamer.
+- Pour some cold water in a wok or pot and set up the steamer.

 - Turn off the fire and wait for 5 minutes.
 Transfer the buns out and serve immediately.